nataliemichelsen/Project-3/README.md

-# Project 3 - Recipe Index
+# Project 3 - ReciPique

 ## **Table of Contents**